 Microforms.
-Microforms will be purchased when the material needed is unavailable in any other format and frequently for the storage and preservation of serials – journals and newspapers.
+Microforms will be purchased when the material needed is unavailable in any other format and for the storage and preservation of newspapers.

 Textbooks.
 Generally, textbooks required by instructors for bookstore purchase will not be collected by the Library.
 Textbooks will occasionally be purchased in order to supplement specific areas of the collection.

 Electronic Indexes and Abstracting Databases.
-Fee-based electronic resources are purchased in order to provide quick and easy access to journal, newspaper and other literary sources of information.
+Fee-based electronic resources are purchased in order to provide online access to books, journals, newspapers, and other literary sources of information.
 Criteria examined when considering purchase include:

 Donors are asked to complete a Donor's Statement (Appendix D) that stipulates the conditions under which gifts are accepted.
 Also available for use when manuscripts or other original materials are offered to the Library is a Deed of Gift (Appendix E).